 Age-related macular degeneration (AMD) is a deterioration or breakdown of the eye’s macula, the light-sensitive tissue lining the back of the eye.
 The macula is responsible for your central vision, allowing you to see fine details clearly.

-Many people develop macular degeneration as part of the body’s natural aging process.
 There are different kinds of macular problems, but the most common is age-related macular degeneration.

 - Be at least 65